While advertising is still an essential part of a brand’s strategy and budget, content marketing campaigns and investments may be more vital today.

-To help form your strategies and help your clients find success, we asked executives to share what they believe to be the most compelling content marketing campaigns.
+To help form your strategies and help your brand or clients succeed, we asked executives to share what they believe to be the most compelling content marketing campaigns.
 From B2C to B2B, here’s what they can’t stop raving about.

 3 effective B2C content marketing campaign examples